-Scenario 1 - Overnight fall of the Underlying Stock
+Scenario 1 - Overnight rise of the Underlying Stock

 On any business day, the opening price of the Underlying Stock may be higher or lower than the closing price on the previous day.
 The difference between the previous closing price and the opening price of the Underlying Stock is termed a "gap".
-If the opening price of the Underlying Stock is 20% or more below the previous day closing price, the Air Bag Mechanism would only be triggered when the market opens the following day, and the Certificates would lose their entire value in such event.
+If the opening price of the Underlying Stock is 20% or more above the previous day closing price, the Air Bag Mechanism would only be triggered when the market opens the following day, and the Certificates would lose their entire value in such event.

-Scenario 2 - Sharp intraday fall of the Underlying Stock
+Scenario 2 - Sharp intraday rise of the Underlying Stock

-Although the Air Bag Mechanism is designed to reduce the exposure to the Underlying Stock during extreme market conditions, the Certificate can lose 100% of its value in the event the price of the Underlying Stock falls by 20% or more compared to the previous closing price of the Underlying Stock or the previous observed price in case of an air bag previously on the same day within the 15 minute Observation Period.
+Although the Air Bag Mechanism is designed to reduce the exposure to the Underlying Stock during extreme market conditions, the Certificate can lose 100% of its value in the event the price of the Underlying Stock rises by 20% or more within the 15 minutes Observation Period compared to the reference price, being: (i) if air bag event has not been previously triggered on the same day, the previous closing price of the Underlying Stock, or (ii) if one or more air bag events have been previously triggered on the same day, the latest New Observed Price.
 The Certificates would lose their entire value in such event.